-Amy’s volunteer work has included roles as the vice chair of the CPA Canada – Hong Kong Chapter board, and as a director on the board of the Canadian Dragon Boat Association.
+Amy’s volunteer work has included roles as the Vice Chair of the CPA Canada – Hong Kong Chapter board, and as a Director on the board of the Canadian Dragon Boat Association.
 In 2020, Amy was honoured with a Business in Vancouver BC CFO Award.

-Jamie Midgley is the executive vice-president, regulation & registrar for CPABC.
-He and his team are responsible for overseeing regulatory matters, including membership, continuing professional development (CPD), public practice, investigations, and discipline.
+Stella Lam is the executive vice-president, regulation & registrar for CPABC.
+Stella and her team are responsible for overseeing regulatory matters related to students, members, professional accounting corporations and registered firms.

-Prior to joining ICABC Jan had an interesting and diverse career in public practice with Deloitte and its predecessor Touche Ross and served as a volunteer on a variety of ICABC committees.
+Before joining ICABC Jan had an interesting and diverse career in public practice with Deloitte and its predecessor Touche Ross and served as a volunteer on a variety of ICABC committees.

 Jan currently serves on the boards of the Credit Counselling Society of BC, the Vancouver Opera Association, and is a member of the government’s advisory committee, the RDSP Action Group.